Discover Amazing Art in Sonoma County: 3-Day Itinerary

-If it’s time for a snack or a caffeine lift, possibilities at The Barlow include Taylor Lane Organic Coffee, the Village Bakery, or, for something different, try some yerba mate at the Guayaki Yerba Mate Café.
+If it’s time for a snack or a caffeine lift, possibilities at The Barlow include Taylor Lane Coffee or yerba mate at the Guayaki Yerba Mate Café.
 For other options, read Get to Know The Barlow Culinary and Arts Center.

 Now it’s on to Santa Rosa, about a 15 minute drive east on Highway 12.
 Santa Rosa offers an eclectic mix of art experiences with museums, galleries, and outdoor sculptures.
 On the West side of town is the authentic and charming Historic Railroad Square.
 You can have lunch or stroll around the square, stopping in at boutiques, galleries, and antique shops.

 From there you can walk or drive to the Museum of Sonoma County (425 Seventh St., Santa Rosa, 707-579-1500), which celebrates and interprets the region’s rich history, art, and culture with exhibitions of local, regional, and international subjects.
 The history displays are housed in a historic 1910 post office, the contemporary art exhibits are next door in a renovated warehouse space, and the garden next to the history department houses a sculpture garden.